 5. Optimize Metabolism and Energy

-While it’s less involved with your metabolism, valine significantly impacts energy levels.
+While it’s less involved with your fat metabolism itself, valine significantly impacts energy levels.
 Valine works as a stimulant through extra glucose production for your muscles to use.

 Learn More About Mobile IV Medics